The life and times of Eric Joyce - from Army major to disgraced MP

 News of Joyce's drunken assault, coupled with the newspaper allegations, which were denied by Joyce, were enough for Scottish Labour leader Johann Lamont, who said he had become unworthy of representing the party.

-With no requirement for Joyce to stand down from parliament, given the community sentence handed down for his attack, he has pledged to carry on as an independent MP after expressing remorse for his actions.
+With no requirement for Joyce to stand down from parliament, given the community sentence handed down for the attack, he pledged to carry on as an independent MP after expressing remorse for his actions.